 Someone quite accomplished at dancing the American Style/East Coast Swing will mix all the different types of step rhythms listed above into the patterns.
 This makes for very interesting and extremely varied musical interpretations.

 The body rhythm used in the American Style/East Coast Swing (in all but the 4-count version, which is danced more smoothly) is predominantly a swinging of the hips to right and left with a counterbalancing of the rib cage in the opposite direction.
-This swinging body action is much more predominant here than in the International Style Jive and the feeling is slightly lower into the legs and much more “grounded”.
+This side-to-side swinging body action is much more predominant here than in the International Style Jive and the feeling is slightly lower into the legs and more “grounded”.
 The ankles and legs often create a somewhat buoyant feeling but it can be danced much more evenly and level if the music is less heavily accented or less “light” sounding.

 Rotating is also important to this dance.
 It should rotate almost constantly, changing from clock-wise to counter clock-wise and suspending the turning only occasionally, usually as “breaks” or stops for musical accents.

 The American Style Swing is sometimes criticized for its lack of specific character but ironically that is one of its main strengths.
 It is not tied or greatly associated with any specific era and it can be danced to a wide range of music styles and tempos.
 The popularity of the Swing stems largely from this very pliable nature.
 Its multiple rhythms and styling make it hugely adaptable to many new music styles that evolve and developing one’s own personal style.

 This dance is a great dance for someone wanting to get out on the dance floor and dance right away.
 Swing is ultimately a great way to let your personality show since it is so varied and you can choose your favourite version or adapt your Swing dancing to many styles of music that are being played.